indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/README.md

 ## Overview

-Kepler.gl is a __Redux-connected__ component.
-You can embed kepler.gl in your App, which uses redux to manage its state.
-The basic implementation of kepler.gl reducer is simple.
+indranildeveloper-kepler.gl is a __Redux-connected__ component.
+You can embed indranildeveloper-kepler.gl in your App, which uses redux to manage its state.
+The basic implementation of indranildeveloper-kepler.gl reducer is simple.
 However, to make the most of it, it's recommended to have basic knowledge on:

 - [React](https://reactjs.org/)
 - [Redux](https://redux.js.org/) state container
 - [React Redux connect](https://react-redux.js.org/)

-To start out with kepler.gl, you simply need to add the Kepler.gl UI component and mount the Kepler.gl reducer.
-To give the user full access of all the functionalities of kepler.gl, this package also includes actions, schema managers and a set of utilities to load and save map data.
+To start out with indranildeveloper-kepler.gl, you simply need to add the indranildeveloper-kepler.gl UI component and mount the indranildeveloper-kepler.gl reducer.
+To give the user full access of all the functionalities of indranildeveloper-kepler.gl, this package also includes actions, schema managers and a set of utilities to load and save map data.